viktorlott/penum/README.md

   can be expressed like this, `where T: Trait<Type>`.
 The *generic parameters* actually needs to be introduced inside a pattern fragment.

-- **Static dispatch** — lets us express how an enum should behave in respect to its variants.
+- **Smart dispatch** — lets us express how an enum should behave in respect to its variants.
 The symbol that is used to express this is `^` and should be put infront of the trait you wish to be dispatched, e.g. `(T) where T: ^AsRef<str>`.
 This is currently limited to rust std and core library traits, but there's plans to extend support for custom trait definitions soon.
+Methods with `Option`, `String`, and other `Default` return types will be automatically returned for variants that doesn't have a field satifying the dispatch trait

 - **Impls** — can be seen as a shorthand for *a concrete type that implements this trait*, and are primarily used as a substitute for